NaimaMu/SOAR-PROJECT/README.md

 ---

 ## Tools I used
-- Wazuh
+- Shuffle
 - Shuffle
 - windows 11

 ## Explanation for Each
-### wazuh
+### ELKStack
-  - (will collect all the logs from my windows 11 and  monitors user login activity.
+  - will collect all the logs from my windows 11 and  monitors user login activity.
 Then I am going to create dashboards to actually helps me visualize where these activities is coming from.
 ### Shuffle
   - Shuffle receives alerts from wazuh and runs a simple automation.
 It flags the activity as suspicious and sends a notification to the analyst(which is me) in discord so that I can review it and take the correct action.